 The 181.
-Oktoberfest will be kicked off in Munich on September 20.
-It’s been three years since I’ve been there for the last time and so I’m uber happy to announce that I’ll be there once again this year.
+Oktoberfest will be kicked off in Munich on September 20, 2014.
+It’s been a while since I’ve been there for the last time and so I’m uber happy to announce that I’ll be there once again this year.
 My Dirndl has been freshly laundered and is just as excited as I am to be taken out once again.
 Let’s get that party started!
 If it is your first time and if you want to enjoy your visit to Oktoberfest as much as I do, read my 10 ultimate tips for a successful ‘Wiesn’ visit.

 1. Getting Into the Beer Tent: The Comfy Way

 There are two ways to get into one of the beer tents.
 The comfortable one is: Having a reservation.
 Making a reservation usually is for free – except for a certain minimum consumption – and you can come whenever you want within the time of your reservation.
 You’ll get a smaller table at the edge of the tent or on one of the balconies (yes, the big beer tents are two-storied and actually have balconies!).
 The bad news: If you want to come to the Oktoberfest this year, you are nearly one year late to make a reservation.
 Tents are booked in no time, of course.
 Well, except you are ready to pay.
 On eBay, you’ll get a reservation for ten people and tokens for two Maß (two liters) of beer and a grilled chicken for around 3.000 Euro.
 Selling a reservation isn’t illegal.

 2. Getting Into the Beer Tent: The Other Way